 Managing Alveolar Fibrosis – Fibroid Lung Disease

 Under normal circumstances, the human body can initiate self-repair of the lungs using paracrine cell signaling.
-However, this routine lung repair process malfunctions for some patients with interstitial lung disease, resulting in thickening of the tissue around alveoli air sacs and scarring.
+However, this routine lung repair process malfunctions in some patients with interstitial lung disease, leading to thickening of the tissue around alveolar air sacs and scarring.
 Thickened scarred lung tissue makes it difficult for oxygen to pass back into the bloodstream, damaging the entire cardiovascular system and lungs.
 Pulmonologists use the term Interstitial lung disease to distinguish these lung diseases from others, such as COPD and obstructive airway diseases.
 If left untreated, interstitial lung disease results in fibrotic scarring of the lungs, known as pulmonary fibrosis.
-Idiopathic pulmonary fibrosis usually gets diagnosed after radiographic lung scans show pleural-based fibrosis with honeycombing in the lungs and proliferating fibroblasts (fibroblastic foci.)
+Idiopathic pulmonary fibrosis usually gets diagnosed after radiographic lung scans show pleural-based fibrosis with honeycombing in the lungs and proliferating fibroblasts (fibroblastic foci)

 IPF and fibroid lung disease usually start with the presence of inflammation in the alveoli.
 The alveoli are the tiny air sacs in the lungs where carbon dioxide and oxygen exchange occurs.
 The fragile lining of the alveoli allows this gas exchange.
-Once these alveoli become inflamed and damaged, the body’s reaction activates the immune response and heals the damaged alveoli.[2]
+Once these alveoli become inflamed and damaged, the body’s immune response is activated to heal them.[2]

 This causes scarring and thickening of the alveolar walls.
 Unfortunately, the thickened and scarred alveoli cannot perform efficiently during gas exchange, transporting less oxygen into the body and expelling less carbon dioxide.